| The

 the floor, groaning but alive, so one soldier shot him in

+the head.
 It was a chaotic scene.
 The cellar was filled with

 smoke.
 Anastasia was seen huddled against the wall, covering